evanspiller0202/CapstoneMTAbestroute/README.md

     - also contains various inputs and outputs for EDA

 * `notebooks`
-    - contains all notebooks, including some rough work that ultimately ended up in NYC_TaxiRideshare_EDA, involved in the project.
-Once the project is finalized I will clean some of these up -- but most contain code and formulas that I've been copying for other work.
+    - contains all notebooks, including NYC_TaxiRideshare_EDA, Shortest_Path_Including_Including_Adjacency_Code.ipynb, Longest_Path_With_Adjacency.ipynb.
+Once the project is finalized I will put the key notebooks in a special and the ones that involved more exploratory work in another notebook.

+* `tableau`
+    - contains visualizations of pathing and mapping used in this project.

 * `reports`
     - Will contain final reports